abrosov-sergey/Micro-SD/README.md

 **Detailed Description:**

-* **Anonymization:** When the dataset contains customer PII such as names or phone numbers, the system anonymizes the data by removing or replacing sensitive information with pseudonyms or hashed values.
+* **Anonymization:** When the dataset contains personal data (such as names or phone numbers), the system anonymizes the data by removing or replacing sensitive information with pseudonyms or hashed values.
 * **Masking:** When the dataset needs to retain readability but hide sensitive information, the system masks the data, showing only partial values, such as displaying the last four digits of a credit card number.
-* **Tokenization:** When sensitive data needs to be used for analysis without exposure, the system replaces the sensitive data with a token that refers to the original value, ensuring security if intercepted.

 ### 3. Data Merging